Nikon

 Deep Sky

-Deep sky is very typical for a good pair of 10x42s.
-Orion’s
+Deep sky performance is typical of a good pair of 10x42s.

-belt shows a myriad of diamond-dust stars and the Great Nebula is clearly
+Orion’s belt shows a myriad of diamond-dust stars and the Great Nebula is

-visible, though it doesn’t show its shape as well as through larger apertures.
+clearly visible, though it doesn’t show its shape as well as through

 Overall performance for casual